United

 242, including its ambiguities, was a deliberate political act in order to

-ensure the consensus necessary to secure the Resolutions passage in the
+ensure the consensus necessary to secure the Resolution’s passage in the Security

-Security Council, which automatically implies that the language of the Resolution
+Council, which automatically implies that the language of the Resolution had

-lasting peace in the region, and to finding a just settlement of the refugee
+and to finding a “just settlement of the refugee problem.”
+Both of these mentions of justice are pitiful

-are pitiful considering that the Resolution goes on to morally equate the
+considering that the Resolution goes on to morally equate the victim Israel

-Yet the UNs moral cowardice is even more evident in its mention of only
+moral cowardice is even more evident in its mention of only Israel by

 thrust upon it by the combined armies of three Arab states, thus implicitly